AMeddis/IntrotoR-for-Basic-Statistics/README.md

    #### Morning:
    - Basic graphics in R (plot, lines, abline, points, boxplot, hist)
-   - Exercise: data manipulation, descriptive and graph- work with your data
+   - Exercise: data manipulation, descriptive and graph

 ## Materials:
 In the folders you can find the slides for the Lectures and the Exercises.